panchbhai1969/A-Neural-QA-Model-for-DBpedia/FinalReport.md

 ## Anand Panchbhai | A Neural QA Model for DBpedia | GSoC'19
 ![Welcome](static/welcome.jpg)

-Welcome to the final report of this year's GSoC period, If you are a newbie and want t oknow about the journey of this project do read it from the very begining else lets dive straight in.
+Welcome to the final report of my 2019 GSoC project, If you are a newbie and want to know more about the journey of this project- do read it from the very begining else lets dive straight in.

-If you just wanna have a look at the pristinely written and managed code please find it in the following link: [Github Repository: https://github.com/dbpedia/neural-qa/tree/working-gsoc-anand](https://github.com/dbpedia/neural-qa/tree/working-gsoc-anand)
+>> If you wanna have a look at code please find it in the following link: [Github Repository: https://github.com/dbpedia/neural-qa/tree/working-gsoc-anand](https://github.com/dbpedia/neural-qa/tree/working-gsoc-anand)

 The whole work was added as a single pull request whose link is as follows: https://github.com/dbpedia/neural-qa/pull/14.

-YOu can contact me at: panchbhai1969[at]gmail[dot]com
+You can contact me at: panchbhai1969[at]gmail[dot]com

-This page is divided into parts:
+This page is 3 divided into parts:

 - Introduction
 - Stage Wise Explaination
     - Comparision between what was proposed and what was done.
     - New innovative ideas introduced in that stage and link to detailed information about that idea
     - Link to corresponding code and blog
-    - What is left and what was discarded for being impractical.
+    - What is not done?
 - Future aspects of this project

-The Meeting Documents that was maintained for the whole duration of GSoC can be accessed through: [Minutes of the Meeting](static/MOM/MOM.html)
+The Meeting Documents that was maintained for the whole duration of GSoC project can be accessed through: [Minutes of the Meeting](static/MOM/MOM.html)

 We will try to keep it short and simple, lets begin.